 - a.
 According to guidance correct as of January 2014, parents in receipt of the following benefits will be exempt from paying the cost of board and lodging for residential trips deemed to take place during school hours: - i.
 Income Support - ii.
 Income Based Job Seekers Allowance - iii.
 Support under part VI of the Immigration and Asylum Act 1999 - iv.
-Child Tax Credit provided that Working Tax Credit is not also received and that the family's income (as assessed by HMRC) does not exceed £16,190 (financial year 13/14) - v. the guarantee element of State Pension Credit - vi. an income related employment and support allowance that was introduced on 27 October 2008 - b.
+Child Tax Credit provided that Working Tax Credit is not also received and that the family's income (as assessed by HMRC) does not exceed £16,190 - v. an income related employment and support allowance - vi.
+Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit - vii.
+Universal Credit if you apply on or after 1 April 2018, your household income must be less than £7,400 a year (after tax and not including any benefits you get) - viii.
+The guaranteed element of Pension Credit - b.
 The school will follow the latest DfE guidance in the event that the above list of eligible benefits changes. - c.
 The above list of benefits is in line with the eligibility for Free School Meals, therefore reference to the free school meals list will be made in order to validate claims. - d.
-If a parent wishes to claim remission of charges, they should contact the Finance Office who will confirm eligibility and the total remission provided. - e.
+If a parent wishes to claim remission of charges, they should contact the Finance Office who will confirm eligibility and the total remission provided.

+- e.
 The Governors have agreed that although legally the school is only required to provide remission for board and lodging for residential trips deemed to take place during school hours, a request for remission of charges will be considered from eligible families in relation to the full cost of any trip within school hours.
 Requests may be refused, however, depending on the number of parents requesting financial support, or alternatively the trip may be cancelled if it is not financially viable. - f.
 For high cost optional extra trips, such as a ski trip taking place in the Easter holiday, it is highly unlikely that remission for charges can be provided as the school would be unable to subsidise the high cost of an individual place. - g.
 The Governors acknowledge that on occasion, a family may be experiencing short term financial difficulties but is not in receipt of Free School Meals.
 Families in this situation should contact the school if they are struggling to fund the cost of a trip and the school will review if they are able to provide any financial assistance towards the costs.